 For over 15 years, Cherokee Health Systems has provided special outreach services to the growing immigrant population in Tennessee, specifically to people of Hispanic background and culture.
 Our bilingual staff, along with community volunteers, bridge the language barrier to provide immigrants with information about Cherokee Health Systems’ services, community resources, and general health education.
 A special part of this program is that we meet people where they are, whether that be on the farm, at home, or in our clinics.
 In 2016, over 30,000 individuals received one or more of the following services through the Hispanic Outreach Program:

 Cherokee Health Systems’ Hispanic and Immigrant outreach services also provide non-governmental identification cards, referrals to other community resources, and access to standard primary and behavioral health care offered by Cherokee Health Systems staff.
-You can learn more about the Hispanic Outreach Program by calling (423) 587-7337.
+Contact information will be posted here as soon as it becomes available.